-The primary purpose of this project was to develop a consistent and accurate surface elevation dataset derived from high-accuracy light detection and ranging (lidar) technology for the CA SaltonSea Earth MRI 2021 D21 Project 223487 WUID223484 project area.
+The primary purpose of this project was to develop a consistent and accurate surface elevation dataset derived from high-accuracy light detection and ranging (lidar) technology for the CA SaltonSea Earth MRI 2021 D21 Project 223487 WUID300216 project area.

 Lidar data and derivative products produced in compliance with this task order are based on the "National Geospatial Program Lidar Base Specification 2021, Revision A".
 Lidar data were processed and classified according to project specifications.
 Detailed breaklines and bare-earth Digital Elevation Models were produced for the project area.
 Project components were formatted based on a tile grid with each tile covering an area 1,000 m by 1,000 m.
 A total of 15,484 tiles were produced for the project, providing approximately 5,818 sq. miles of coverage.
-A total of 3,722 tiles were produced for this work unit, providing approximately 1,418 sq. miles of coverage.
-There are 3,704 LAS tiles but 3,722 tiles in the 223484 tile grid.
-The count difference is due to 18 tiles having no returns due to the tiles being all water.
+A total of 7,931 tiles were produced for this work unit, providing approximately 2,969 sq. miles of coverage.